Diridon Station Area Plan + Google Project

 Both the DSAP update and Google review processes will require certification of an Environmental Impact Report (EIR) and will involve community engagement.
+Community engagement will continue to utilize the Station Area Advisory Group (SAAG) and other public outreach methods.
 The processes will build upon the community input received during preparation of the DSAP and through the 2018 civic engagement process (see the Archive for additional information).

 + How can I learn more and get involved?